petercoles/Live-Or-Let-Die/readme.md

     ],
 ```

-then add the middleware, "\PeterColes\LiveOrLetDie\Middleware\SessionTimeout::class", to the web (or whatever other group you're using for middleware) in your app/Http/Kernal.php file.
+then add the middleware, "\PeterColes\LiveOrLetDie\Middleware\SessionTimeout::class", to the web (or whatever other middleware group you're using for web requests) in your app/Http/Kernal.php file.
 For example:

 ```
     protected $middlewareGroups = [